TMUND/ticktacotoe/README.md

 ### Soon

-* Set-up timer for each turn, figure out how to only have timer when someone's turn
+* Figure out how to end timer when game is over
+* Erase names in "player name" area after browser refresh
+* Put up initial screen overlay to explain game and say thank you instead of default dialog boxes
-* Show "good luck" banner at start of game using jQuery
+* Show "good luck" banner at start of game
-* Arrange text-entry box differently
+* Fix style, colors, layout

 ### Later

 * Keep scores
-* Style html/css for better view

 ### Maybe